pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

     def test_materialize_non_virtuals():
         # in this example we store a non-virtual var1
         # into another non-virtual var0
-        # this should just lead to no optmization at
+        # this should just lead to no optimization at
         # all
         bb = Block()
         var0 = bb.getarg(0)